rweather/interprogram/doc/reference.md

 In English, this can be read as "REPEAT the loop body WHILE the condition is true".

+If you want an infinite loop that repeats forever, you can do one of the following (the second is preferable):

+    REPEAT WHILE X IS EQUAL TO X
+        ...
+    END REPEAT

+    REPEAT FOREVER
+        ...
+    END REPEAT

 For loops are also possible:

     REPEAT FOR X = 0 TO 100 BY 5